panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 **Configuration through VirtualBox's commandline interface**

-VirtualBox provides a commandline tool to operate on VM Manager.
+VirtualBox provides a commandline tool, called `VBoxManage`, to operate on VM Manager.
+In order to use it for VM port forwarding,

 After the above configurations, you can now ssh to the guest OS by typing the following command in your host's terminal shell: